 I used Roberts R1530 wood floor adhesive.
 It is around $180/4gal bucket and should cover around 120 sq ft per bucket.
 It has a vapor barrier, sound reducer, and adhesive all in one.

 Start at one wall, after ensuring the room is square!
-I used a 1/4" spacer along the walls to leave the floor from being right against the walls.
+I used a 1/4″ spacer along the walls to leave the floor from being right against the walls.
 Time to begin!
-After each row or two, I took duct tape and taped the boards together to keep them from drifting out of line when they were touched or pressure was applied inadvertently from the board going down next to it.
+After each row or two, I took duct tape and taped the boards together to keep them from drifting out of line when they were touched, or pressure was applied inadvertently from the board going down next to it.

 The Finish Line:

-After the entire room is set and dry, I highly suggest using a floor sander to even out and smooth out the high points, knock off any burrs from the saws, and just ensure a smooth floor that your kids won’t get splinters from.
+After the entire room is set and dry, I highly suggest using a floor sander to even out and smooth out the high points, knock off any burrs from the saws, and ensure a smooth floor that your kids won’t get splinters from.

-When sanding is complete, you can either apply a stain of your choice before sealing or simply seal it with polyurethane for a natural look.
+I have two different types of finishes in my house for comparison.
+When sanding is complete, you can either apply a stain of your choice before sealing or seal it with polyurethane for a natural look.
 Both look amazing and are beautiful in their own way.